First Steps on the Recovery Path: Living Into Your Authentic Self

 Every part that reacts from the past is trying to help, even if its efforts create more pain.
 Remembering this makes it easier to respond with patience rather than frustration.

-Often these parts are younger, carrying wounds from a time when the resources you needed weren’t available or safe to reach for.
+Often, these parts are younger, carrying wounds from a time when the resources you needed weren’t available or safe to reach for.
 For example, one natural quality of your authentic Self is playfulness.
 But if you learned that being playful was dangerous, you may have lost touch with that resource.
 Without playfulness, life can feel heavier than it needs to.

 When you bring compassion to these younger parts, they begin to soften.
 They no longer feel they must carry the full weight of your adult life.
 In that space, the wiser, more resourced version of you can step in.